-- 1. Students must have access to a reliable computer and internet. - 2.
-This course is required for the Paralegal A.A.S. degree, and must be taken in the student's final semester. - 3.
-Students will have access to Westlaw & Lexis online legal research tool at no additional charge.
-Use of these resources is required. - 4.
-Students will need to apply for this required internship in the penultimate semester. - 5.
-Internship placements are arranged in consultation with the instructor.
+1. Students must have access to a reliable computer and internet.
+2. This course is required for the post-bachelor's Paralegal Certificate, and must be taken in the student's final semester.
+3. Students will have access to Westlaw & Lexis online legal research tool at no additional charge.
+Use of these resources is required.
+4. Students will need to apply for this required internship in the penultimate semester.
+5. Internship placements are arranged in consultation with the instructor.